 It has been awhile since I have talked about the venerable Golden State, their great burgers and the Old Rasputin beer float.
-Before I could re-review the Fairfax establishment, Jason Bernstein and James Starr, the owners, just opened (on Monday) a new place on La Brea Avenue with a L.A.
+Before I could re-review the Fairfax establishment, owners Jason Bernstein and James Starr just opened a new place on La Brea Avenue with a L.A.
 BBQ hero, Kevin Bludso, his BBQ and Noah Galuten.

 Beer and BBQ are a match made in heaven.
 It is a playground for the type of beers like browns and dopplebocks and maybe even a pilsner.
 You can match up a beer to the sweetness and caramelization of the meat or you can go carbonated to help clear the palate for the next round.